+Scheme Compliance June 2020 - Bacteria Compliance June 2020 - Protozoa

+Marton

+Bacteria /E-coli Protozoa/ UVT Achieved <95% validation

+Compliant : Not Detected Compliant - 99.96%

+Bacteriological and Protozoa compliant.

-Scheme Compliance June 2020 - Bacteria Compliance June 2020 - Protozoa Marton Bacteria /E-coli Compliant : Not Detected Protozoa/ UVT Achieved <95% validation Compliant - 99.96% Bacteriological and Protozoa compliant.
+Scheme Compliance June 2020 - Bacteria Compliance June 2020 - Protozoa

-Scheme Compliance June 2020 - Bacteria Compliance June 2020 - Protozoa Taihape Bacteria /E-coli Compliant : Not Detected Protozoa/ UVT Achieved <95% validation Compliant 99.95% Bacteriological and protozoa compliant.
-Bulls Bacteria /E-coli Compliant : Not Detected Protozoa/UVT Achieved <95% validation (99.84%) Protozoa compliant for all but 4 minutes s during the month - Still under investigation Mangaweka Bacteria /E-coli Compliant : Not Detected Protozoa/UVT Achieved < 95% validation Compliant - 99.98% Bacteriological and Protozoa compliant Ratana (New bore) Bacteria/E-coli Compliant : Not Detected Protozoa Not Applicable - Secure Bore Bacterial and protozoa compliant.
-Hunterville Urban Bacteria /E-coli Compliant : Not Detected Protozoa/UVT Achieved < 95% validation Compliant: 100% Bacterial and protozoa compliant.
-Change to assessment of Differential pressure has greatly improved compliance.
+Taihape

+Bacteria /E-coli Protozoa/ UVT Achieved <95% validation

+Compliant : Not Detected Compliant 99.95%

+Bacteriological and protozoa compliant.

+Bulls

+Bacteria /E-coli Protozoa/UVT Achieved <95% validation (99.84%)

+Compliant : Not Detected

+Protozoa compliant for all but 4 minutes during the month - Still under investigation

+Mangaweka

+Bacteria /E-coli Protozoa/UVT Achieved < 95% validation

+Compliant : Not Detected Compliant - 99.98%

+Bacteriological and Protozoa compliant

+Ratana (New bore)

+t Bacteria/E-coli Protozoa Not Applicable - Secure Bore

+Compliant : Not Detected

+Bacterial and protozoa compliant.

+Hunterville Urban

+Orban Bacteria /E-coli Protozoa/UVT Achieved < 95% validation

+Compliant : Not Detected Compliant: 100%

+Bacterial and protozoa compliant.
+Chan compliance. ge to assessment of Differential pressure has greatly improved

-\ Drinking Water Assessers have indicated a degree of leniancy given that Council have no control over the couriers and delays of this nature have been occuring nation wide due to increased demand due to COVID 19.
+Drinking Water Assessers have indicated a degree of leniancy given that Council have no control over the couriers and delays of this nature have been occuring nation wide due to increased demand due to COVID 19.
 All sampling analysis has been diverted to a local Laboratory to remove this risk until issues with the couriers can be addressed.
 (There have been no further issues during the month of June 2020)